Dead Great White Shark Washes Ashore On Cape Cod Beach, Found By Nine-Year-Old Boy

-In another reminder that the most feared predators of the ocean are subject to the whims and danger of the seas themselves, the corpse of a nine-foot great white shark washed ashore today in Pamet Harbor — a small tidal inlet off Cape Cod Bay in Truro — according to The Boston Globe.
+In another reminder that the most feared predators of the ocean are subject to the whims and danger of the seas themselves, the corpse of a nine-foot great white shark washed ashore today in Pamet Harbor, a small tidal inlet off Cape Cod Bay in Truro, according to the Boston Globe.

-The remains of the great white shark were first spotted by boaters, and then by nine-year-old Cooper DeNyse, who was taking a seaside stroll with his parents when he made the discovery.
+The remains of the great white shark were first spotted by boaters, and then by 9-year-old Cooper DeNyse, who was taking a seaside stroll with his parents when he made the discovery.
 Authorities were quickly notified, and soon a small army of marine biologists, local officials, and curious vacationers formed to take in the scene.

 The body of the shark washed ashore approximately 100 yards from the mouth of the small inlet.

 Researchers representing the Massachusetts Department of Marine Fisheries and the National Oceanographic and Atmospheric Administration were summoned to collect tissue samples from the site, according to the Barnstable Patch.
-The local media outlet elaborates upon the rare occurrence, stating that not only have certain beaches been subject to closure at times this summer in reaction to shark sightings, but also that an area man had been bitten while standing in the ocean off the coast of Truro last week.
-This news echoes reports made by The Inquisitr of a shark biting incident that occurred in Texas earlier this month.
+The local media outlet elaborated upon the rare occurrence, stating that not only have certain beaches been subject to closure at times this summer in reaction to shark sightings, but also that an area man had been bitten while standing in the ocean off the coast of Truro last week.
+This news echoes reports made by the Inquisitr of a shark biting incident that occurred in Texas earlier this month.

 Dead white shark found on Truro beach https://t.co/QXT3V4KVYI pic.twitter.com/rOvrFzOMfc